DataDog/datadog-cluster-agent-boshrelease/README.md

 ```

 In the above example, the first item `web_server` is a configuration for a service running inside the application.
-There are no `variables`, and it uses the usual template variables `%%host%%` and `%%port%%` available with regular autodiscovery.
+There are no `variables`, and it uses the usual template variables `%%host%%` and `%%port%%` available with regular Autodiscovery.

 The second item `postgres-service-name` is a configuration for a service bound to the application.
 To resolve the template variables, it uses the `variables` dictionary to define the template variables used in the instance configuration.
-This dictionary contains JSONPath object indicating where to find the actual variable value in the service `postgres-service-name` defined in the `VCAP_SERVICES` environment variable.
+This dictionary contains a JSONPath object indicating where to find the actual variable value in the service `postgres-service-name` defined in the `VCAP_SERVICES` environment variable.

 ## Improved tagging for application containers and processes discovery

-The Datadog Cluster Agent automatically provides a tagger used by the Datadog Agent when discovering Cloudfoundry application containers without additional configuration, as soon as the two releases are linked as described in the [Deployment](#Deployment) section.
+The Datadog Cluster Agent automatically provides a tagger used by the Datadog Agent when discovering Cloud Foundry application containers without additional configuration, as soon as the two releases are linked as described in the [Deployment](#Deployment) section.